 Status of the Proceedings

-The Group Members claims are addressed in the Amended Statement of Claim filed 23 December 2020 and Further Amended Points of Claim filed 1 June 2021 and Count’s defence to the Amended Statement of Claim filed 12 February 2021 and Points of Defence filed 15 June 2021.
-Copies of those documents together with the most recent orders are available here.
+The Group Members’ claims are addressed in the Further Amended Statement of Claim filed 10 July 2023 and Count’s defence to the Further Amended Statement of Claim filed 8 August 2023.
+Copies of those documents, together with the most recent orders, are available here.

-The Applicant in the class action (represented by Piper Alderman) has filed and served its lay evidence in chief and its expert evidence.
+The Applicant in the class action, represented by Piper Alderman, has filed and served its lay evidence in chief and its expert evidence.
 Count Financial has also filed its lay and expert evidence.
+The parties are also preparing further rounds of lay evidence and expert evidence.

 Registering your details

 If you meet the definition of a Group Member set out above, we invite you to register for the class action by filling out your details below.
-We will then contact you on your registered email address or telephone number to discuss the action and your claim.
+If we require anything further from you, we will contact you on your registered email address or telephone number to discuss the action and your claim.

 Importantly, this claim does not overlap with any other class actions you may have heard about against Count Financial.
 Piper Alderman is seeking to recover money for you that nobody else is.